 A director pay program should incorporate meaningful director stock ownership and/or holding requirements (i.e. at least 4X the annual cash retainer).
 When equity is a much larger component of the director pay mix, the ownership and holding requirements should be more robust.
 It is considered a problematic practice for non-employee directors to receive performance-vesting equity awards, retirement benefits, or other perquisites.
-The magnitude of director pay is also considered, and the presence of a meaningful limit on annual director pay is positive feature.
+The magnitude of director pay is also considered, and the presence of a meaningful limit on annual director pay is a positive feature.
 Finally, shareholders expect quality and transparent disclosure of director pay decisions, including detailed disclosure on each pay element.

-67. How does ISS identify "excessive" levels of non-employee director pay and what impact will it have on the analysis?
+67. How does ISS apply its policy around "excessive" levels of non-employee director pay?

-ISS has already been identifying in its research reports instances of relatively high levels of non-employee director (NED) pay.
-A policy for 2018 has been implemented by which ISS may issue adverse vote recommendations for those board members responsible for approving/setting NED pay when there is a recurring pattern of excessive NED pay magnitude without a compelling rationale.
-Negative recommendations will be triggered only where a pattern of excessive NED pay is identified in two or more consecutive years.
+Last year, ISS announced a policy to potentially issue adverse vote recommendations for board members responsible for approving/setting non-employee director (NED) pay when there is a recurring pattern of excessive pay magnitude without a compelling rationale.
+Adverse recommendations may result when a pattern of excessive NED pay, without compelling rationale, is identified in two or more consecutive years.